 Perhaps his greatest ride, 120 miles in 8 hours and 20 minutes while wounded, was his most important contribution and the fastest trip ever made by the Pony Express.
 The message carried was Abraham Lincoln’s Inaugural Address.

-Although the Pony Express proved that the central/northern mail route was viable, its owner, Russell, Majors and Waddell, did not get the contract to deliver mail over the route and its brief existence ended in October, 1861.
-Afterwards, Haslam went to work for Wells, Fargo & Company, which operated its own enterprise between San Francisco and Virginia City, Nevada.
+Although the Pony Express proved that the central/northern mail route was viable, its owner, Russell, Majors, and Waddell did not get the contract to deliver mail over the route and its brief existence ended in October 1861.
+Afterward, Haslam went to work for Wells, Fargo & Company, which operated its own enterprise between San Francisco, California and Virginia City, Nevada.
 When the telegraph reached Virginia City, Wells-Fargo sent him to Idaho to ride an express route.
-Finally, he moved freight between Salt Lake City and Denver.
-He also scouted for the U.S. Army, served as a Deputy United States Marshall in Salta Lake City, Utah, and accompanied his good friend Buffalo Bill Cody on a diplomatic mission to negotiate the surrender of Chief Sitting Bull in December, 1890.
+Finally, he moved freight between Salt Lake City and Denver, Colorado.
+He also scouted for the U.S. Army, served as a Deputy United States Marshal in Salt Lake City, Utah, and accompanied his good friend Buffalo Bill Cody on a diplomatic mission to negotiate the surrender of Chief Sitting Bull in December 1890.

-In his final years he worked in the Congress Hotel in Chicago, Illinois where he made a personal business card with a sketch of himself as a Pony Express rider at the age of twenty and entertained guests with stories of his adventures.
-He drifted in and out of public mention but eventually died in Chicago on February 29, 1912 after having suffered a stroke.
+In his final years, he worked in the Congress Hotel in Chicago, Illinois where he made a personal business card with a sketch of himself as a Pony Express rider at the age of 20 and entertained guests with stories of his adventures.
+He drifted in and out of public mention but eventually died in Chicago on February 29, 1912, after having suffered a stroke.
 He was 72 years old.